cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 Open a new terminal and log in using the proxy prompt from the previous terminal (make sure to change username@remote_host).
 Once the new terminal is logged in with the appropriate proxy the viewer in browser should work.

+## Installing blobtoolkit locally (OLD, DEPRECATED AS OF OCT 2023)

+Install the most recent version of blobtoolkit locally (i.e. only for yourself), in a virtual pip environment.
+The installation step will take a few minutes:

+	conda deactivate
+	curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+	pipenv install blobtoolkit==4.1.5 numpy==1.24.4 pandas==2.0.3 scipy=1.10.1
+	pipenv shell

+The last command will enter the virtual environment.
+From here, proceed with the commands below as per usual.

 ## Installation (OLD, DEPRECATED)